malkhasyann/data_analysis_tool/README.md

 <img width="1440" alt="Screenshot 2023-10-12 at 14 57 40" src="https://github.com/malkhasyann/data_analysis_tool/assets/99897064/27b7a7bb-8485-45b7-bb63-0bde3db5bd69">

-The dataset will be shown and some general statistics for dataset columns.
+The dataset will be shown and some general statistics for dataset columns.<br>
 Move to the **visualize tab** to use charts for plotting.
 <img width="1440" alt="Screenshot 2023-10-12 at 15 00 30" src="https://github.com/malkhasyann/data_analysis_tool/assets/99897064/7c614d99-528f-46a0-a1fb-6f1633509873">